 Please email application to email@example.com by August 30,2015

 Global Women’s Health Track for OB-GYN Residents

-At the end of their first year of residency, residents interested in global women’s health can opt to enter the Global Women’s Health Track for the remaining 3 years of their training.
+At the end of their first year of residency, residents interested in global women’s health can opt to enter the Global Women’s Health Track for the remaining three years of their training.
 This track provides structure for the resident, guiding and preparing them for a future career as an obstetrician-gynecologist in global health.
 At the completion of this track, the resident is expected to complete a research project suitable for publication.

 Global Women’s Health Track for Maternal-Fetal-Medicine Fellows

 Upon acceptance into the Maternal-Fetal-Medicine fellowship in our Department, fellows enter into one of several research tracks: clinical, critical care, public health, prenatal diagnosis, laboratory-based research, or global women’s health.
-While the clinical block months are standard throughout the 3 years, as a fellow in our global women’s health track, up to 6 months of the 18 months of research elective time can be spent in the field conducting global health research.
+While the clinical block months are standard throughout the three years, as a fellow in our global women’s health track, up to six months of the 18 months of research elective time can be spent in the field conducting global health research.
 The majority of this work is typically completed during the third year of fellowship.
 MFM Faculty involved in global women’s health provides research supervision to the fellows.